-Main bulletin boards are located at the east door of Anselm Hall, and near the main entry to Annunciation.
+Main bulletin boards are located at the east door of Anselm Hall, on the west wing of the first floor of Aquinas Hall, and near the main entry to Annunciation.
 Information of immediate importance is posted on both boards, and other notices are arranged according to the remaining sections.
 When possible, notices should also be posted in both seminary residence buildings.
-The "24-hour board" should be checked frequently by seminarians as a means of staying informed of changes in schedule, special events, etc.
+The boards should be checked frequently by seminarians as a means of staying informed of changes in schedule, special events, etc. As a convenience, some information is also posted on the bulletin board next to the mailboxes in Aquinas.

 Permission to post items, normally requested of the Vice Rector, is required before posting any notice.
 Those posting notices are responsible for taking them down in a timely fashion.
-Notices posted on the 24-hour board need to be taken down or moved after 24 hours.
 Notices are to be dated.
 Undated notices or notices more than one week old will be removed.
 Letters and notices for individual seminarians are to be delivered to the seminarian's mailbox, rather than posted on the bulletin board.